-On February 22, 2024, Indivior announced the commencement of shareholder consultations to effect a primary listing in the U.S. in the summer of 2024.
-The Group believes a primary U.S. listing could be beneficial to Indivior stakeholders as it would better align with the Group's current and future growth opportunities, attract more U.S. investors and analysts, allow for inclusion in U.S. indices over time and better reflect the growing proportion of the Group's share capital owned by U.S. based investors.
+On June 27th 2024, Indivior transitioned its primary listing to the U.S. from the U.K. with the transfer of the Group's listing category on the Official List of the UK Financial Conduct Authority (FCA) from "Premium Listing (commercial company)" to "Standard Listing (shares)."
+The Group believes a primary U.S. listing is beneficial to Indivior stakeholders because it is better aligned with its current and future growth opportunities, is expected to attract more U.S. investors and analysts, permits inclusion in U.S. indices over time and reflects the growing proportion of its share capital owned by U.S. based investors.
+The Board intends to maintain Indivior's U.K. listing as a secondary listing.